HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 ### Enabling OpenTelemetry via Helm

-OpenTelemetry for Java services is configured through the same Helm chart section as Node.js services.
+OpenTelemetry for Java services is configured through the same Helm chart incubator section as Node.js services.
 Add or update the following in your `values.yaml`:

 ```yaml
 incubator: